 - How to transform difficult relations, both old and new

 - Mindfulness and self-compassion practices for home and everyday life

 - The theory and research behind mindful self-compassion

 - How to become your own best teacher

 A randomized, controlled trial demonstrated that MSC significantly increased self-compassion, compassion for others, mindfulness, and life satisfaction, as well as decreased depression, anxiety and stress.
 Improvements were linked to how much a person practiced mindfulness and self-compassion in their daily lives.

 Instructors: Richard Johnson, PhD, Mindfulness Northwest Senior Instructor and Trained MSC Teacher qualified to teach MSC by the Center for Mindful Self-Compassion.

-Catherine Duffy, Mindfulness Northwest Instructor and MSC Trained Teacher by the Center for Mindful Self-Compassion.
+Catherine Duffy, Mindfulness Northwest Instructor and MSC Teacher in Training with the Center for Mindful Self-Compassion.